Talk to a Lawyer

 New Home Construction Defects in New York: Buyer's Rights Against the Builder

 New doesn't always mean perfect.
-Here's when and how you can hold the builder responsible.
+Here's when and how you can hold the New York home builder responsible.